microsoft/hlsl-specs/proposals/0039-debugbreak.md

 Returns `true` (1) if debugging is enabled, `false` (0) otherwise.
 Marked `readonly` as it only queries state.

-### Convergence Requirements

-`debugBreak` operations must be treated as `convergent` to prevent code motion that could change their observable behavior:
-- `debugBreak`: Must break at the exact location specified by the programmer

-These operations should not be hoisted, sunk, or duplicated by optimizers.

 ### Shader Model Requirements